 The CPDI regulations require that we provide to U.S. Holders, solely for United States federal income tax purposes, a schedule of the projected amounts of payments, which we refer to as projected payments, on the Notes.
 This schedule of projected payments must produce the comparable yield.
 Solely for purposes of applying the CPDI regulations to the Notes, ML&Co. has determined that the projected payments for the Notes consist of estimates of the quarterly interest payments on the Notes and a payment on the maturity date of the principal amount thereof (together with the final scheduled quarterly interest payment).
-For purposes of illustrating the application of the CPDI Regulations to the Notes, ML&Co. has established a hypothetical estimated yield for the Notes equal to 4.92%, compounded quarterly, as if the Notes had been issued on March 21, 2007 and were scheduled to mature on March 21, 2019.
-The actual comparable yield for the Notes will be determined by ML&Co. in connection with the issuance of the Notes and will depend upon actual market interest rates (and thus ML&Co.'s borrowing costs for debt instruments with comparable maturities) at that time.
-The actual comparable yield and the actual schedule of projected payments will be set forth in the final pricing supplement made available in connection with sales of the Notes.
-Neither the actual schedule of projected payments nor the actual comparable yield are an estimate of what the actual yield or the actual amounts payable on the Notes will be.
+In addition, ML&Co. has determined that the comparable yield for the Notes is 5.47%, compounded quarterly.
+Neither the schedule of projected payments nor the comparable yield are an estimate of what the actual yield or the actual amounts payable on the Notes will be.
 U.S. Holders may also obtain the projected payment schedule by submitting a written request for such information to Merrill Lynch & Co., Inc., Corporate Secretary's Office, 222 Broadway, 17th Floor, New York, New York 10038 or to corporatesecretary@exchange.ml.com.